 - Fighting from the Inside: Despite being under Sargeras' control, Argus was calling out for help which Xe'ra, Turalyon and Alleria heard.
 He forewarned Magni and the players of Sargeras' actions and played a role in sending Eonar's message.

 - Final Boss: He's the last encounter of Antorus, the Burning Throne and Legion as a whole.

-- Grim Reaper: He gives off this vibe, given he has a Skull for a Head, a hood-like mask, weilds a scythe and has death-themed abilities.
+- Grim Reaper: He gives off this vibe, given he has a Skull for a Head, a hood-like mask, wields a scythe and has death-themed abilities.

 - Mercy Kill: The Adventurers fight him not only to cripple the Legion, but also to save him from his tragic 25,000 year existence.

 - Powered by a Forsaken Child: Argus is the child in this scenario, see Resurrective Immortality below.

 - Remember the New Guy?: There was no mention or hint of Argus in any of the previous lore, not even until later into Legion.
-Justified as his existence and role were a very closely guarded secret by Sargeras and the highest echlons of the Burning Legion.
+Justified as his existence and role were a very closely guarded secret by Sargeras and the highest echelons of the Burning Legion.

 - Resurrective Immortality: Argus, the Unmaker somehow affects the demons' capability of endless resurrection, but the details are vague.
 At the very least he seems to be the reason they can revive on the planet Argus, since a demon perishing there should normally experience a Final Death.